We strive to make this festival accessible to our guests. If you have any questions or concerns, please contact us.

 The library has a ramp at its main entrance, an elevator inside, and accessible bathrooms.

 The riverwalk is an outdoor venue.
 The entire park is on a single level with no stairs, and there is ample parking nearby.
+There are port-a-potties here, including one wheelchair accessible one.

 The church has an accessible entrance.
 Parking is available in the YMCA Sanford Street lot, in the Sanford Street parking garage, and across the street in the library parking lot.